FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/part1.md

 - On the left-hand side is a "FILTERS" _side menu_.
 - At the very top is a header with several options (left-hand side), login and units (right-hand).

-Apparently, the page we have in front of us is called _Entries_.
+As denoted at the top left, the page we have in front of us is called _Entries_.
 When loading the page, you should also see an orange box in the left-bottom corner, warning you that you are using an experimental product.
 You can get rid of it by clicking the check mark (`✓`).
 Now, let us move on to the actual scenarios.